DonyorM/weresync/docs/source/weresync.rst

        logical volume groups to copy from and to, respectively.
 If no target VG is passed, WereSync will use the VG SOURCE-copy.
 If the target does not exist, WereSync will create it.
-     - Both the target and source are treated as block devices
+     - No Volume Groups are copied
    * - --bootloader BOOTLOADER
      - -L BOOTLOADER
      - The plugin to use to install the bootloader.
 Such plugins can be found